Path-yang/SentinelAI/README.md

 This script will automatically:
 1. Check and install missing dependencies if needed
-2. Start MediaMTX (HLS streaming server)
-3. Start the stream configuration server (RTSP to HLS conversion)
+2. Start the stream configuration server (RTSP to HLS conversion)
-4. Start the backend server (Python FastAPI/Flask)
+3. Start the backend server (Python Flask)
-5. Start the frontend server (Next.js)
+4. Start the frontend server (Next.js)

 ### Manual Start